christian-sanches/recipe-generator/README.md

 ## Recipe Generator

-A simple web-app made in next.js that helps to generate a psychologist's recipe.
+A simple web-app made in next.js that helps my psychologist to generate recipes for her patients.